shaiss/agapi/TESTING-PROGRESS.md

 ### Challenges Addressed

-1. **Response Format Variations**: Made tests resilient to differences in response formats
+1. **Response Format Variations**: Made tests resilient to differences in response formats (e.g., object vs array)
 2. **Timeouts**: Identified endpoints that may time out due to resource-intensive operations
 3. **404 vs Error Objects**: Handled cases where the API returns 404 status instead of error objects
 4. **Test Structure**: Reorganized tests to have foundational simple tests and more comprehensive tests that extend them
 5. **Edge Cases**: Added handling for API edge cases where behavior differs from expectations
+6. **Hardcoded IDs**: Improved tests to use dynamically created test entities when possible, with fallbacks to hardcoded IDs
+7. **Error Handling**: Enhanced error handling in tests to prevent technical errors from causing test failures

 ### Current Coverage Status